Quantum Computing Foundations: The Theory Behind QRL

 6. Basis Transformations - The mathematics behind multi-basis measurements

-By the end, you’ll understand: - Why quantum computing is different from probabilistic classical computing - Why entanglement is a relation between systems, not a property of systems - Why measurement basis matters (the foundation of QPL’s QuantumQuestion abstraction) - The physics that QPL Stage Zero implements
+By the end, you’ll understand: - Why quantum computing is different from probabilistic classical computing - Why entanglement is a relation between systems, not a property of systems - Why measurement basis matters (the foundation of QRL’s QuantumQuestion abstraction) - The physics that QRL Stage Zero implements

 Let’s start from first principles.